mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 ### 4.3 Which Deployment Activities Are Logged?

-The Cloud Portal is the component that, among other functions, handles the deployment of application packages (called deployment archives in Mendix).
-Activities pertaining to deployment in the Cloud Portal include the deployment and staging of apps across environments.
+The Developer Portal is the component of the Mendix Platform that, among other functions, handles the deployment of application packages (called deployment archives in Mendix).
+Activities pertaining to deployment in the Developer Portal include the deployment and staging of apps across environments.
 In addition, backup and restore actions are logged, so there is full traceability of the administrative tasks performed.

 ### 4.4 Which Runtime Activities Are Logged?